afreemannc/jirclemud/README.md

 ## Installation

-- Clone this repo to a working directory
 - Create a database for the MUD to use (see [sequelize docs](http://docs.sequelizejs.com/en/v3/) for more details on supported databases)
 - Clone this repo to a working directory
 - Copy config/config.example.js to config.js